abraham-murillo/Geometry-drawing-tool/README.md

 - `text x y color`

 ## Colors for a better geometric look
-The color is to give it a cooler look to the geometry you are viewing opposite to the default boring black, the color can be in a HEX or RGB format.
+The color is to give it a cooler look to the geometry you are viewing opposite to the default boring black, the color can be in a HEX format too.

 ## Text for better understanding
 Geometry is hard to understand with a bunch of objects, a little bit of text is always useful.